wpswings/track-orders-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.2.2 - Released on 02 March 2026 =
+= 1.2.3 - Released on 25 March 2026 =

+* New: Order Details API
+* New: compatibility with the SaaS tool coefficient.
-* New: Compatibility with the latest WP (6.9.1) and WC (10.5.2)
+* New: compatibility with the latest WP 6.9.4 and WC 10.6.1
-* New: Compatibility with RMA Plugin